Time Capsule (Parks and Recreation): Reviews

-Matt Fowler of IGN said this episode highlighted how the show excelts as portraying small-town life in a comedic way without ridiculing small towns.
+Matt Fowler of IGN said this episode highlighted how the show excels as portraying small-town life in a comedic way without ridiculing small towns.
 Fowler said the Twilight jokes felt a bit stale, but he praised Aziz Ansari's performances and moments highlighting the supporting characters, like jokes at the expense of character Jerry Gergich and Ben's developing respect for Pawnee.
 Zap2it writer Rick Porter said the series, and "Time Capsule" in particular, accurately captures the details and flavors of the local governments and the public in small towns, even if they exaggerate them.
 Porter praised the pairing of Chris and Andy and said the two conflicting character personalities worked well together.
 HitFix writer Alan Sepinwall said he did not feel Will Forte's character was well integrated with the rest of the cast and that he dragged down the first half of the episode.
 However, Sepinwall said once Forte removed himself from Leslie's office, the episode had a "terrific second half", and that the public hearing in particular displayed the strengths of the show.
 Joel Keller of TV Squad had the opposite view of Alan Sepinwall and felt Forte's character was the most interesting part of the episode, whereas the second half felt "dragged down" and less funny.
 Keller wrote, "It just lasted a scene too long; we get it, the people in Pawnee are loopy."
 Eric Sundermann of Hollywood.com said Parks and Recreation is "at its best when its illustrating small-town life in America" and that the public hearing meetings did so brilliantly.
 Sundermann praised Rob Lowe's performance and said the new additions of the Chris and Ben characters was "exactly what the show needed to push itself to another level of silliness".